[FROM KOREA TO KYIV] 'War's nearing an end but peace talk with Putin will never happen'

 "Substantive dialogue at the highest level between President Yoon Seok Yeol and President Zelenskyy is very important now.”

-The two leaders have never met in person, having only talked to each other during the course of a phone call nearly a year ago on March 29, 2022, when Yoon was elected and was transitioning into the presidency.
-The Ukrainian leader extended an invitation to Yoon through Lee Jun-suk, then leader of the ruling People Power Party, who visited the country during their meeting in June last year.
+The two leaders have never met in person, having only talked to each other in a phone call nearly a year ago on March 29, 2022, after Yoon won election and was transitioning into the presidency.
+The Ukrainian leader extended an invitation to Yoon through Lee Jun-suk, then leader of the ruling People Power Party, who visited the country in June last year.
 But the South Korean leader has not yet responded to the invitation amid growing calls from the US-led alliance for support from the world’s eighth-largest arms exporter.

 But for the South Korean leader, who already faces myriad diplomatic challenges and imminent threats from North Korea, it is still a difficult prospect to offer military aid to Ukraine, according to experts in Seoul.